Explicit Riemann-Roch spaces in the Hilbert class field: Introduction

 In Section \ref{sec:duakg} we review elementary properties of $\bK[G]$-modules when $\bK$ is a commutative field and $G$ a finite group.
-We recall in Section \ref{sec:curveact} how unramified fibers of Galois covers of curves produce free $\bK[G]$-modules and we introduce natural bases for these modules and their duals.
-We study the abelian unramified case in Section \ref{sec:comm} and see that Riemann-Roch spaces associated to $G$-equivariant divisors tend to be free $\bK[G]$-modules then.
+We recall in Section \ref{sec:curveact} how unramified fibers of Galois covers of curves produce free $\bK[G]$-modules and we introduce natural bases for these modules.
+We study the abelian unramified case in Section \ref{sec:comm}.
+Theorem \ref{prop:free} states that in this case, the Riemann-Roch space associated to a $G$-equivariant divisor of large enough degree is a free $\bK[G]$-module.
 Evaluating at another $G$-equivariant divisor then produces a $\bK[G]$-linear map between two free $\bK[G]$-modules.
 This makes it possible to treat evaluation and interpolation as $\bK[G]$-linear problems.
 We introduce the matrices associated to these problems.
-Section \ref{sec:pade} is devoted to the definition and computation of Padé approximants in this context.
+Section \ref{sec:pade} is devoted to the definition and computation of Pad{\'e} approximants in this context.
 The complexity of arithmetic operations in $\bK [G]$ is bounded in Section \ref{sec:ga} using various classical discrete Fourier transforms.
+Theorem \ref{prop:fifi} states that the complexity of multiplication in $\bK [G]$ is quasi-linear when $G$ is commutative.
 In Section \ref{sec:constf} we use effective class field theory and the algorithmics of curves and jacobian varieties to compute the evaluation and interpolation matrices introduced in Section \ref{sec:comm}.
-Section \ref{sec:interpol} provides two applications of interpolation with $\bK[G]$-modules: multiplication in finite fields and geometric codes.
-The asymptotic properties of the codes constructed this way are studied in Section \ref{sec:gc}.
+Section \ref{sec:interpol} is concerned with two applications of interpolation with $\bK[G]$-modules: multiplication in finite fields and geometric codes.
+The asymptotic properties of the codes constructed in this way are studied in Section \ref{sec:gc}.
+We thank the anonymous referee for their comments and suggestions.
+The calculation in Section \ref{sec:excftj} has been implemented using SageMath (Version 9.4) the Sage Mathematics Software System \cite{sagemath}.